evkx/evkx.github.io/content/models/cadillac/lyriq/LYRIQ_RWD/_index.md

 The cargo capacity in the trunk is 793 liters.
 With the rear seat down, it is 1723 liters.

 You can order the car with a towbar.
-The maximum total weight on a braked trailer is 1588, and on unbraked, 750kg.
+The maximum total weight on a braked trailer is 1588, and on unbraked, it is 750kg.

 {{< sitefiguresized thumb="models/cadillac/lyriq/lyriq_rwd/trunk_1_st.jpg" title="Cadillac LYRIQ RWD" width="3000" height="2000"  >}}